Frequently Asked Questions

 - The Center for Neurorehabilitation houses the American Parkinson Disease Association National Rehabilitation Resource Center.
 This Center contains a telephone/email exercise help-line service where patients with Parkinson disease as well as family members and healthcare professionals can contact expert physical therapists about their exercise/rehabilitation related questions.
 Residents may be involved in assisting with these inquiries.

-- Residents may have the opportunity to participate in a 1-2-week intensive residential program, Empower SCI, for persons with spinal cord injury to improve independence and quality of life following completion of rehabilitation.
+- All residents have the opportunity to participate in a 1-2-week intensive residential program, Empower SCI, for persons with spinal cord injury to improve independence and quality of life following completion of rehabilitation.

 Can you describe the nature of the didactic training/coursework requirements?